perfsonar/docs/intro_about.rst

 -----
 perfSONAR includes numerous utilities responsible for carrying out the actual network measurements and form the foundational layer of perfSONAR.
 In general, you will not invoke these tools directly but instead use the :doc:`pscheduler<pscheduler_intro>` command from the :ref:`scheduling <intro_about-scheduling>` layer to execute them.
 The default tools that come with perfSONAR include:

-    * owamp_ - A tool primarily used for measuring packet loss and one-way delay.
+    * owamp_ - A set of tools primarily used for measuring packet loss and one-way delay.
 It includes the command *owping* for single short-lived tests and the *powstream* command for long-running background tests.
+    * twamp_ - A tool primarily used for measuring packet loss and two-way delay.
+It has increased accuracy over tools like ping without the same clock synchronization requirements as OWAMP.
+The client tool is named *twping* and can be used to run against TWAMP servers.
+You can use the provided *twampd* server or many routers also come with vendor implementation of TWAMP servers that can be tested against.
     * iperf3_ - A rewrite of the classic iperf tool used to measure network throughput and associated metrics.
     * iperf2_ - Also known as just *iperf*, a common tool used to measure network throughput that has been around for many years.
     * nuttcp_ - Another throughput tool with some useful options not found in other tools.